RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/use-case-overview.md

 - _Merchant_: Seller of the goods and must either fight or accept the chargeback.

-We can resume the process in the following diagram:
+We can resume the actors interaction with the following diagram:

 ![CC Dispute Processing]({% image_path business-central-cc-dispute-processing.png %}){:width="600px"}

-The basic steps are:
+Usually, the basic steps of a credit card dispute solving are:

-1. New Dispute: The Credit Card Holder starts a dispute with the CC Issuer.
+1. New Dispute created: The Credit Card Holder starts a dispute with the CC Issuer.

 2. Define type of processing: The CC Issuer needs to decide what type of processing is required for the dispute (automated chargeback or normal processing). _This decision either leads to step 2.1. or 2.2._